 Sports injuries can affect athletes and exercise enthusiasts of all ages and may prevent you from reaching your athletic or fitness goals.
-For help with recovery, see the experts at Greater Lowell Chiropractic & Rehabilitation in Lowell, Massachusetts.
+For help with recovery, see the experts at Greater Lowell Chiropractic & Rehabilitation in Lowell and North Andover, Massachusetts.
 Led by John Broderick, DC, and Patricia Tamburro, DC, the team offers thorough evaluation and treatment of all common sports injuries so you can get back in the game sooner.
 Call or schedule an appointment online today to get started.

 Yes, chiropractors have advanced training in the diagnosis and management of many sports injuries.
 The team at Greater Lowell Chiropractic & Rehabilitation has completed additional training in sports injury prevention and rehab to help patients of all ages recover from their injuries and get back to their favorite sports as quickly as possible.

 As musculoskeletal experts, the team offers comprehensive diagnosis and treatment for sports injuries that don’t involve fractures or open wounds.
 Chiropractic care can help you recover more quickly than rest alone and get you back on your feet safely.

 To diagnose sports injuries, your provider begins by asking questions about your injury and how it happened.
 They then perform a thorough physical exam of the injured area, including range of motion testing, assessment of muscle strength and nerve function, and orthopedic exams.